exercism/csharp/exercises/tree-building/README.md

 +-- child3 (ID: 5, parent ID: 0)
 ```

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/tree-building` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.